 What Is the Flow of Safety Events?

-If the concept and application of “flow of safety events” is not clear, it’s hard to understand what a Risk Event is and why it is extremely useful.
-Below is a graphic which describes the origin and conclusion of a safety event.
+If the concept and application of “flow of safety events” are not clear, it’s hard to understand what a Risk Event is and why it is extremely useful.
+Below is a graphic that describes the origin and conclusion of a safety event.